 “Sorry again, but I must refuse.”
-He stated.
-His eyes unyielding.
+Kaidus replied, his eyes unyielding.

 “Guys come on, he’s just a kid.”
 Someone chimed in from the group of boys.

 “That’s right, he is just a kid.
-We need to teach him how to protect himself so that bad people don’t hurt him.”
-The first boy said.
-Twisting the unknown boy’s good intentions.
+We need to teach him how to protect himself so that bad people doesn’t hurt him.”
+The first boy said, twisting the unknown boy’s good intentions.

-“How about we go over there and I show you how you use a sword?” the boy pointed at a vacant area beside a row of small Azolus tree segmenting the training area and the garden.
+“How about we go over there and I show you the proper way to use a sword?” the boy pointed at a vacant area beside a row of small azolus tree segmenting the training area and the garden.

 “Ranor, come on you don’t need to do this.
-Look at him man, he’s just a kid!” the unknown boy chipped in again.
+Look at him, he’s just a kid.”
+The unknown boy chipped in again.

 “I don’t care if he is a kid, he needs to be taught a lesson in propriety.
 Servants need to know their place.”
 The first boy Ranor spoke, his plan clear for everyone to see.

 His path blocked off and with no other way out, Kaidus allowed himself to be shepherd by the circle of teens to where the boy Ranor had indicated.